Pooja151295/Inventory-Order-Management/README.md

-# Inventory Management System (Multi-Tenant E-commerce API) 🛍️
+# 📦 Inventory & Order Management System (IMS) 🛍️
 This project is a multi-tenant backend API for inventory and order management, built using Laravel and containerized with Docker.
 It securely isolates data, ensuring each shop (tenant) can only access its own products and orders.

+# ⚙️ Requirements
+Ensure your system meets the following prerequisites before installation:

+PHP (v8.1 or higher)

+Composer (Package Manager for PHP)

+MySQL or PostgreSQL (Database)

+Node.js & npm (For frontend asset compilation)

+Laravel (v9 or v10 recommended)

+Git

 # 🚀 Key Features
 Multi-Tenancy: Data isolation enforced at the Eloquent model layer using a BelongsToTenant trait and Global Scopes.